vmware-tanzu/vm-operator/docs/ref/api/v1alpha3.md

-Please also note, when creating a new VirtualMachine, if this field and spec.image are both non-empty, then they must refer to the same resource or an error is returned. |
+Please also note, when creating a new VirtualMachine, if this field and spec.image are both non-empty, then they must refer to the same resource or an error is returned.

+Please note, this field *may* be empty if the VM was imported instead of deployed by VM Operator.
+An imported VirtualMachine resource references an existing VM on the underlying platform that was not deployed from a VM image. |
 | `className` _string_ | ClassName describes the name of the VirtualMachineClass resource used to
-deploy this VM. |
+deploy this VM.

+Please note, this field *may* be empty if the VM was imported instead of deployed by VM Operator.
+An imported VirtualMachine resource references an existing VM on the underlying platform that was not deployed from a VM class. |
 | `storageClass` _string_ | StorageClass describes the name of a Kubernetes StorageClass resource
 used to configure this VM's storage-related attributes.